-Palak paneer is a smooth, delicious curry that is loaded with the good stuff and really pretty to look at.
-Its deep green gravy dotted with soft melt-in-the-mouth cottage cheese is a pure delight to the senses.
+Palak paneer is a smooth, delicious curry that is loaded with the good stuff in terms of nutrition and really pretty to look at.
+Palak paneer’s deep green gravy dotted with soft melt-in-the-mouth cottage cheese is a pure delight to the senses.
 A very popular Punjabi/North Indian dish, I do make it regularly at home.

 1 large bunch spinach leaves (250 gm.), thoroughly washed and cleaned (I put in the soft stems as well)

 3 green chillies